 Place the pan in the preheated 325 degree F oven until the custards are set but centers still move slightly when gently shaken, about 40 minutes.
 Remove each ramekin from the pan and place them on a dry pan or the counter.
 Let them sit until they come to room temperature, about an hour.
 Then cover them with foil or plastic wrap, and place them in the refrigerator to cool completely.

-Use a small blow torch to brown the sugar to create a crust.
-(You can also place them under the broiler, fairly close to the flame, just until they brown, 1 minute or less.
+Use a kitchen torch to brown the sugar to create a crust.
+(You can also place them under the broiler, fairly close to the flame, just until they brown, 1 minute or less.)
+Serve!

 You can make this up to 2 days ahead of time, through the cooking of the custard.
 Then brûlée them just before serving.